Editorials: Nito and his party; and The gun nut right

 So the guy gets fired from his job, goes literally ballistic at a traffic stop, kills seven other people, physically wounds at least 21 others, emotionally traumatizes yet others, before the police ram his vehicle in front of a movie theater.
 And the police chief whose officers couldn’t be bothered to deal with an armed aggressor before says he can’t figure out the motive, but that the cops ended the confrontation in front of a theater might have something to do with it.
 And the mayor blamed it all on video games.

 The governor of Texas expressed weariness and annoyance at having to hold press conferences after mass shootings in his state.
 The next day, a bunch of new gun laws that he signed went into effect.
 One of the prohibits certain religious denominations.
 Any religion that bars people from bringing weapons into their midst during worship services is now illegal in Texas, until the federal courts strike it down as the likely will.
-No Quakers, no Amish, and now with a recent change in church doctrine, no Mormons allowed in Texas.
+Peaceful faiths prohibited.
+No Quakers, no Amish, and now with a recent change in church doctrine, no Mormons, allowed to keep guns out of their sanctuaries in Texas.

 Such are these days of white supremacist power in Texas at the local and state levels, and in the Oval Office in Washington.
 Such is the power of the National Rifle Association, a gun sellers’ industry lobby now putting all of its chips on the ultra-ultra-right.